Chaverim Religious School Faculty

 Outside of Chaverim School, they spend my days doing a patchwork quilt of work: In the summer and fall, you’re likely to find them deep in the woods at Hale Education, Inc leading outdoor experiential education activities.
 In the winter, they work as a freelance facilitator, leading retreats for various social justice organizations.
 When not working, Jon enjoys being outdoors, rock climbing, and relaxing with their housemates and cat in their co-op style home in Jamaica Plain.

-CHAVERIM TEEN GROUP Leader
+CHAVERIM TEEN GROUP Leaders

 Chaverim’s Teen Group is made by and for teens, bringing together students from grades seven through twelve to explore their own identities, connect with each other, practice making the world better, and learn about navigating the world as a Jewish adult.
 We do this through a wide range of activities – games, shared meals, communal projects, field trips, text study, guest speakers, making art, revisiting familiar Jewish stories with more complexity, and more.
 Teen Group meets one-to-two times per month.
 We hope that teens will gain deeper connections to each other, our Jewish community, and our wider world and be more prepared to engage in the world as Jews.